 "No grant given resulting in not being able to afford to stay on course."
-Student, Female "I couldn't cope with financial situation so had
+Student, Female "I couldn't cope with financial situation so had to leave to earn money."

 If you answered yes, can you explain your reasons for withdrawing or deferring?